Click on featured sections below

 Continuing report on Vector AK-47

 Ongoing 'test' has continued over three months.
 It will continue to ? ; as long as I can resist cleaning this AK and doing what should be done (really, you ought to) - for maintaining one's firearms and cleaning after firing!

 Vector Arms Model AUSA, at the 300 round mark.
 Of course, we all "know" AKs can handle abuse; just conducting a long term test to see how much crud it can take and how Vector's parkerized exterior holds up.

-An earlier Part I report looked at different magazines and feeding characteristics.
-There are differences and due
+Earlier reports looked at different magazines and feeding characteristics.
+There are differences.
+Due to vast

-to vast numbers and varieties of AKs out there, some magazines will not work as well in one AK as another.
+numbers and varieties of AK rifles out there, some magazines may not work well in one AK as another.

 Underside of the reciever magazine well opening, some accumulation of crud.
 Visible is the mfg Armory USA.

 Recievers, mag well openings, mag catches will be different.
 Some Romanian WASRs had difficulties with

 insertion/extraction of mags due to being converted (widened mag openings) from single stack configuration.